iiasa/message-ix-models/doc/global/index.rst

 ..
 [1] Download these citations in :download:`RIS </messageix-globiom.ris>` or :download:`BibTeX </messageix-globiom.bib>` format (web only).

-|MESSAGEix|-GLOBIOM is based on the :doc:`message-ix:framework`, which provides a flexible, *generic* abstraction of energy systems optimization models that can be parametrized in many ways.
+|name| is based on the :doc:`message-ix:framework`,
+which provides a flexible, *generic* abstraction of energy systems optimization models that can be parametrized in many ways.
 :mod:`message_ix` includes the ‘MACRO’ computable general equilibrium (CGE) for implementing macro-economic feedback.
-To refer to the generic MESSAGE, MACRO, and combined models—rather than the particular |MESSAGEix|-GLOBIOM IAM instance or its specific applications for various publications and assessments—please follow the :ref:`“User guidelines and notice” section <message-ix:notice-cite>` of the :mod:`message_ix` documentation.
+To refer to the generic MESSAGE, MACRO, and combined models —rather than the particular |name| IAM instance or its specific applications for various publications and assessments— please follow the :ref:`“User guidelines and notice” section <message-ix:notice-cite>` of the :mod:`message_ix` documentation.

 We thank Edward Byers, Jessica Jewell, Ruslana Palatnik, Narasimha D. Rao, and Fabio Sferra for their valuable comments that helped improving the text.